 - How much you’re transferring

 What are your options?

-When you’re ready to make a transfer, you can do it via:
+When you’re ready to send money to the UK you can do it via:

 - A currency exchange service